pubnub/arduino/README.md

 * `state()` to see if parsing is complete (`done`).
 For logging, use `to_str()` to get a string "representation" of the state.

-If you want more control, you can read the reponse yourself and use `handle()` to pass them to the parser/cracker, (instead of using `read_and_parse()`).
+If you want more control, you can read the response characters yourself and use `handle()` to pass them to the parser/cracker, (instead of using `read_and_parse()`).

 ``SubscribeCracker``

 Declare an object passing the `PubSubClient` you got from `subscribe()`.
-Then, until parsing is `finished()`, call `get()` to get the next message in the PubNub response.
-Keep in mind that one subscribe can yield more than one message in the response, as more than one message might have been published on the channel(s) you are subscribing to between to calls to `subscribe()`.
+Then, until parsing is `finished()`, call `get()` to obtain the next message in the PubNub response.
+Keep in mind that one subscribe can yield more than one message in the response, as more than one message might have been published on the channel(s) you are subscribing to between two calls to `subscribe()`.

-If you want more control, you can read the characters of the reponse yourself and use `handle()` to pass them to the parser/cracker, (instead of using `get()`).
+If you want more control, you can read the characters of the response yourself and use `handle()` to pass them to the parser/cracker, (instead of using `get()`).